michaelcohen716/synthetix-community/docs/claiming-rewards.md

 If a staker mints sUSD and doesn't trade it, they are effectively short the global portfolio, because they're exposed to an increase in global debt without a potential increase in synth holdings.
 There's nothing wrong with this market positioning, but some beginner stakers don't realize that they're exposed to the global portfolio.

-Delphi Research has a series of detailed examples on the system's debt mechanics in their report on SNX (behind paywall).
+<a href="https://www.delphidigital.io/research" target="_blank" class="link">Delphi Research</a> has a series of detailed examples on the system's debt mechanics in their report on SNX (behind paywall).
 See one below:

 <img src="assets/debt-example.png" width="50%">